 During his tenure, the University also entered into a public-private partnership that led to the construction of Rowan Boulevard, a $300-million, mixed-use redevelopment project that links the campus with Glassboro’s historic downtown.
-The corridor is home to more than 1,300 students, a Barnes & Noble collegiate superstore, a Courtyard at Marriott Hotel and numerous retail and dining outlets.
-Work is underway on market-rate and student housing, medical offices and other facilities.
+The corridor features student and market-rate housing, a Barnes & Noble collegiate superstore, a Courtyard at Marriott Hotel, an urgent care center and numerous retail and dining outlets.
+Work is underway on other facilities.

 A Broader Mission

 During this period, Rowan founded Cooper Medical School of Rowan University—the first new medical school in New Jersey in more than 35 years and the first-ever M.D.-granting four-year program in South Jersey—in partnership with Cooper University Health Care.

 The medical school welcomed its first class in the summer of 2012 into a new, six-story building adjacent to Cooper University Hospital in Camden.
 Close to 3,000 students applied for 50 spots in the medical school's charter class, which graduated in May 2016.

 The Board of Trustees named then-Provost Dr. Ali Houshmand as interim president in July 2011 and then the University’s seventh president in June 2012.

-In 2012, several of the colleges were restructured and schools were created—Colleges of Business, Communication & Creative Arts, Education, Engineering, Humanities & Social Sciences, Performing Arts, Science & Mathematics and the School of Biomedical Sciences and Cooper Medical School of Rowan University.
+In 2012, several of the colleges were restructured and schools were created, among them the Colleges of Business, Communication & Creative Arts, Education, Engineering, Humanities & Social Sciences, Performing Arts, and Science & Mathematics.

 N.J.
 Medical & Health Sciences Education Restructuring Act